niharvanjaraRIT/Intuit-Challenge-2017/README.md

 * On Demand TV
 * Pet Supply - Cat Food

 The above categories were found due to correlations in the correlation matrix.
 But even after merging these categories into the 6 categories there still were many vendors which were not correlated.
-There were still 50 categories remaining after the transformation.
+There were still around 50 categories remaining after the transformation.

 To reduce more features.
 Features were looked manually and clubbed based on intuition.
 For example, there were 9 vendors related to transport and travel.
 All these were clubbed into one as they shared similar amounts of expenditure for each user.
 Similarly, other categories like housing, groceries, student loans, utilities were created and vendors sharing similar cost and types were merged into the same category.
 This reduced the features to just 15.
 Where each feature is a category consisting of net expenditure/savings for the 2-year period.
 To see which features helped differentiate users, variance of each feature was calculated and features with variance almost 0 were dropped as they did not vary much internally which did help to achieve the purpose of differentiating users.
 Before calculating the variance l2 normalization is performed in order to control the range of the variance.
 Housing, travel and restaurants were dropped as there was almost no variance.
 It can be concluded that these are common expenses that every person endures and are roughly the same for every user hence can be excluded.

 Some new features were also then extracted in order to answer questions inferred from the table.
 5 features are created which are described as follows.
 The feature values were encoded as “YES” or “NO”

-Hobbies (Fitness/Sports) – is the person interested into fitness and health Hobbies (Art/Music) – is the person interested in art and music Hobbies (Books/Gaming) is the person interested in books, gaming and science.
+* Hobbies (Fitness/Sports) – is the person interested into fitness and health
+* Hobbies (Art/Music) – is the person interested in art and music
+* Hobbies (Books/Gaming) is the person interested in books, gaming and science.
-Hobbies (Socialize) – does the person like to mingle with people Likes Indoors – does the person like to stay indoors Parent – is the user a parent
+* Hobbies (Socialize) – does the person like to mingle with people
+* Likes Indoors – does the person like to stay indoors
+* Parent – is the user a parent
-Divorcee – is the user a divorcee
+* Divorcee – is the user a divorcee
-Student – is the user a student
+* Student – is the user a student
-Has credit card – does the user own/use a credit card Unpunctual – does the user pay late
+* Has credit card – does the user own/use a credit card
+* Unpunctual – does the user pay late
-Income Strata – Does the user belong to high income, medium income, low income encoded as “HIGH”,” MEDIUM”,” LOW” Free utilities – Does he have to pay for the utilities.
+* Income Strata – Does the user belong to high income, medium income, low income encoded as “HIGH”,” MEDIUM”,” LOW”
+* Free utilities – Does he have to pay for the utilities.

 The final table consists of all these attributes giving us 100 rows (users) and 25 columns (features) excluding user_id ( Auth_id )